Fuenteovejuna

 Fuenteovejuna ([ˌfwenteoβeˈxuna]) is a play by the Spanish playwright Lope de Vega.
 First published in Madrid in 1619, as part of Docena Parte de las Comedias de Lope de Vega Carpio (Volume 12 of the Collected plays of Lope de Vega Carpio), the play is believed to have been written between 1612 and 1614.
 The play is based upon a historical incident that took place in the village of Fuenteovejuna in Castile, in 1476.
 While under the command of the Order of Calatrava, a commander, Fernán Gómez de Guzmán, mistreated the villagers, who banded together and killed him.
-When a magistrate sent by King Ferdinand II of Aragon arrived at the village to investigate, the villagers, even under the pain of torture, responded only by saying "Fuenteovejuna did it."
+When a magistrate sent by King Ferdinand II of Aragon arrived in the village to investigate, the villagers, even under the pain of torture, responded only by saying "Fuenteovejuna did it."

+The play has often been translated, but its international fame is relatively recent.
+It was not translated into English until the 1930s.

 Background

 Rapid change took place in Spain in the years between the historical incident at Fuenteovejuna in 1476 to the writing of Lope's play in 1614.
-In that time, Spain united under the Habsburgs and become a world superpower with the discovery of the New World.
+In that time, Spain is united under the Habsburgs and becomes a world superpower with the discovery of the New World.
 At the time of Lope's writing, Spain was still in the midst of a Siglo de Oro ("Golden Century"), which saw growth in all fields of the arts and academics.

 In 1469, seven years before the events at Fuenteovejuna, Princess Isabella I of Castile married Prince Ferdinand II of Aragon.
 With their marriage, the two major kingdoms of Spain—Castile and Aragon—were joined.
 This marriage would later ensure the successful completion of the Christian Reconquista of Spain from the Muslim Moors.
 When Isabella ascended the throne upon the death of her half-brother, Enrique IV, in 1474, Alfonso V of Portugal crossed into Spain in order to secure the throne for Juana, Princess of Castile, the daughter of Enrique.
 At the Battle of Toro, two years later, Isabella and Ferdinand's forces defeated the forces of Alfonso and Juana.

 The same year, Ciudad Real was attacked by knights of the Order of Calatrava under the leadership of its Grand Master, 20-year-old Rodrigo Téllez Girón, who supported the claims to the throne by Alfonso and Juana.
 The city was of strategic importance due to its location near the border of Castile.
 It was during this invasion that Commander Gómez de Guzmán was killed by the villagers of Fuenteovejuna after he treated them poorly.
 After no single guilty party was found, Ferdinand pardoned the villagers from Fuenteovejuna.